zevv/memgraph/README.md

 leaking rates, interaction between threads, etc.

 Memgraph traces all memory allocations by injecting a tiny shared library that overrides `malloc()` and `free()` and friends.
-Every allocation is real time in a little gui window with the relative addresses mapped to 2D hilbert space;
-where appropriate different colors will be used for different threads.
+Every allocation is drawn in real time in a little gui window with the relative addresses mapped to 2D hilbert space; where appropriate different colors will be used for different threads.
+The brightness of the allocations fades with time, showing you which allocations are new and which have been around for some time.

 This is not a profiler or provide precise instrumentation, but relies on the power of your own visual cortex to get a proper "feel" about the application's